alanhoyle/SynthEx/README.md

 ### Pre-processing and preparation

 **SynthEx** takes counts data in non-overlapping genomic bins from tumor and normal samples as input.
 It has the option to input  variant calling results from tumor sample.
 Thus **SynthEx** relies on other tools to generate appropriate input files.
-We recommend **BEDtools** to get the bin-level count data and freebayes for variant calling.
+We recommend **BEDtools** to get the bin-level count data and Freebayes or Strelka2 (in germline mode) for variant calling.
 In addition, **SynthEx** calls the **intersectBed** function from **BEDtools** directly, so **BEDtools** should be installed.
 The helper function to process VCF files is written in **python**.
 So make sure **python** is installed on the system if applying the script.

 ### Installation